Summits walking track

 - Remember to take your binoculars if you want to bird watch

 Summits walking track connects two of the park’s summits, Mount Canobolas (also known as Old Man Canobolas) and Young Man Canobolas, traversing a saddle between to two mountains and joining up with some of the other walking tracks along the way.

-Before you head off on the walk, take some time to admire the scenic view from the summit of Old Man Canobolas; you'll be able to see the town of Orange and surrounding countryside.
+Before you head off on the walk, take some time to admire the scenic view from Summit lookout, at the peak of Old Man Canobolas.
+You'll be able to see the town of Orange and surrounding countryside.